-Rental income is recognized under other operating income on a straight-line basis over the term of the lease.
+Rental and royalty income Rental income is recognized under other operating income on a straight-line basis over the term of the lease.
 Royalties arising from the use by others of the company's resources are recognized in other operating income on an accrual basis in accordance with the substance of the relevant agreement.